Egypt Residential Property Market Analysis 2025

 Egypt's housing cycle

-Egypt has seen erratic house price movements in the past few years, buffeted by economic and political events.
+Egypt has seen erratic house price movements in the past years, buffeted by economic and political events.

 Property prices in Egypt rose by 13.7% (4.5% in real terms) in 2005 but fell by 0.4% (-4.4% in real terms) in 2006 and by another 0.6% (-10.4% in real terms) in 2007, according to the 2008 Egypt Housing Survey conducted by Bearing Point Inc, which had a cross-Egypt sample.
-House prices fell further in 2008, due to the global crisis.
+House prices fell further in 2008, due to the global financial crisis.
 In fact, by end-2009, house prices in the secondary market had fallen by about 37%, in real terms, according to local real estate analysts.

-Egypt's housing market strongly recovered in early 2010, mainly due to robust economic growth, rising by about 10% in 2010.
-For a long time, the housing market was then stable in real terms, with the nationwide real estate price index rising by 9% (-3.5% in real terms) in 2013 and by another 11.4% (2.6% in real terms) in 2014, according to the Aqarmap Real Estate Index.
+Egypt's housing market recovered strongly in early 2010, mainly due to robust economic growth, rising by about 10% in 2010.
+For a long time, the housing market was stable in real terms, with the nationwide real estate price index rising by 9% (-3.5% in real terms) in 2013 and by another 11.4% (2.6% in real terms) in 2014, according to the Aqarmap Real Estate Index.

-In 2017, house prices rose by 7.9% in nominal terms, but fell 11.5% when adjusted for inflation.
+In 2017, house prices rose by 7.9% in nominal terms, but actually fell by 11.5% when adjusted for inflation.
 The wide difference between the nominal and real figures was mainly due to extraordinarily high inflation during the period, after the government floated the Egyptian pound (EGP) in November 2016, causing a dramatic depreciation against major currencies.
 Other economic reforms, such as the reduction of fuel subsidies, have also broadly impacted households' purchasing power in recent years, causing a temporary fall in real estate demand.

 These have been compounded by the Covid-19 pandemic, with house prices falling by almost 10% during 2020 (-14.4% in real terms).
 With things slowly going back to normal, the Egyptian housing market is now showing huge improvements.
 House prices rose by a modest 3.6% (-2.2% in real terms) in 2021 before accelerating in 2022 by 25.4% (3.4% in real terms).
+In 2023, house prices surged by 41.9% (6.1% in real terms) from a year earlier.

 Egypt Aqarmap Real Estate Index graph